gerhardlr/featureFlow/README.md

 # featureFlow
-this is the master at state 0
+this is the feature branch at state 1